 All this helps explain why cyber bullying has become more common.
 Especially in social situations, we might need the tiny clues others’ facial expressions give us in order to manage our impulses.
 It is clear that we need to make sure that young people understand that there are consequences for online or face-to-face cruelty.

-This is just the beginning though.
+A culture of cruelty online is not going to change overnight.
 We need to follow up with a collective conversation among teachers, social workers, law enforcement, counselors and parents about how to best support young people and teach conflict resolution and communication.
-We need to support programs that guarantee that both bullies and the bullied get the help they need.
+We need to support programs that guarantee that all children and teens get the help they need.

 Let’s also not forget to include young people in the conversation about what it means to be a good community member and a thoughtful digital citizen – the quality of their footprints and their relationships depend on them figuring it out.

 Here are some cyberbullying tips to get you started.